samuelgarcia/physio/doc/index.rst

 --------

   * respiration cycle detection
-  * respiration cycle features (amplitude, duration, volumes ...)
+  * respiration cycle features (amplitude, duration, volumes, …)
-  * simple preprocess on signal : filter using scipy and smoothing
+  * simple preprocessing on signals: filtering with SciPy and smoothing
-  * ecg peak detection
+  * ECG peak detection
-  * Heart Rate Variability (HRV) metrics (time-domain and frequency-domain)
+  * ECG/HRV metrics (time domain and frequency domain)
-  * RespHRV (ex-RSA) : new approach to get cycle-by-cycle metrics of heart rate dynamics
+  * RespHRV: a new approach to compute cycle-by-cycle metrics
-  * cyclic deformation machinery : a simple tool to stretch any signal to a cycle template
+  * cyclic deformation machinery: a simple stretcher of any signal to a cycle template
-  * simple reader of micromed and brainvision using neo
+  * simple readers for Micromed and BrainVision using Neo
-  * "auto-magic" parameters for different species (rats, humans)
+  * “auto-magic” parameters for different species (human, rat)

 .. toctree::